The Business School (formerly Cass) name change FAQs

 How is the Foundation financially linked to the Business School?

-Following the initial donation of £5 million to help fund our new building in 2001, the Foundation has supported the School in several initiatives including the funding of student scholarships and the co-sponsoring of engagement programmes with primary and secondary schools in London.
+Following the initial donation of £5 million to help fund our new building in 2001, the Portal Trust (formerly the Sir John Cass Foundation) has supported the School in several initiatives including the funding of student scholarships and the co-sponsoring of engagement programmes with primary and secondary schools in London.

 Will you return the money to the Foundation?